National Nurses United’s Standards for Hospital Safety During the Covid-19 Pandemic

-More than a year and a half into the Covid-19 pandemic, the deadly Delta variant has caused Covid cases to surge in communities throughout the United States.
+Two years into the Covid-19 pandemic, the SARS-CoV-2 variants of concern like Delta and Omicron have caused Covid cases to surge in communities throughout the United States.
 Hospitals and other health care facilities have continued, even until now, to put registered nurses and other health care workers at risk by not providing safe patient care conditions.
 As a result, nurses and other health care workers have faced staggering rates of infections and deaths.

 Hospitals and other health care facilities have a duty to ensure a safe environment for staff and patients.
 During the Covid-19 pandemic, hospitals and other health care facilities should implement the following protective measures to prevent transmission of SARS-CoV-2 within their facilities: